 Conserve funds.
 Reduce costs now to build a more sizable cash reserve – if you can – to cover unanticipated gaps in funding or to take on a future fight that might ultimately rally your supporters.
 And consider changes in your investment policy that protects assets should markets sour.

-Conserve talent.
+Cultivate talent.
 Demonstrate a commitment to the growth and development of the organization’s talent in bad times as well as good.
 Affirm your ‘stars;’ they need to know their value and their role in the organization’s future.
 Hold up a mirror to poorer performers and challenge them to improve in critical areas.
-The best leaders earn their staff’s respect and gratitude even when delivering tough messages.
+The best leaders earn the respect of staff even when delivering tough messages.
 If you give the proper time and attention to managing and recruiting talent, your organization will be better positioned when recovery begins.

-For this series, Plan A Advisors is joined by Dr. Steve Axelrod who provided significant content and direction.
-Dr. Axelrod holds a Ph.D. in psychology from New York University and has 25 years of counseling experience.
+“Leadership in a Time of Uncertainty” was first issued in 2017, and co-authored by Plan A Advisors and Dr. Steve Axelrod.
+Dr. Axelrod holds a Ph.D. in Psychology from New York University and has over four decades of counseling experience.
 He has been retained to work with leaders in a range of organizations, from nonprofits to Fortune 500 companies, and has lectured on the psychology of work at the executive level and the powerful influence of a leader’s psychological dynamics on organizational performance.